logisticloon/M.Tech-Thesis-Project/RankMergeAlgorithms/KendallTauRankMerge/README.md

 ### Dependencies

-BD-TCP uses following dependencies to work properly:
+The algorithm uses following dependencies to work properly:

 * [Numpy] - For manipulation of Fault Matrix!
 * [Config Parser] - To read configuration files